MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 ## Export your target audience

-With our target audience identified, we can configure the export from audience insights to an Azure Blob Storage account.
+With our target audience identified, we can configure the export from Customer Insights to an Azure Blob Storage account.

 ### Configure a connection